iunetrecet/iunetrecet.github.io.old/_projects/jaion.md

 Jaion is an anniversary party of an association from Irun, the name is Jaion in Basque, the meaning is Jai/Party On/Good.

 The slogan of the party was 'Puztu Lakaxita!' ('Inflate Lakaxita!'), that is why the balloons are the protagonists of the poster.
-And the concert of the truck explains the format of the concert.
+And the concert of the truck explains the format of the event.

-The design of the poster needed to be flashy, colorful and funny.
-Because it should summon young people.
+The design of the poster needed to be flashy, colorful and funny because it should attract young people.